 EV owners can also claim a discount of up to £350 off the cost of installing a home EV charger, and in both instances the grant is taken into account before you hand over any money.

 In the United States, the federal EV grant takes the form of a tax credit worth up to $7,500.
 However, you have to pay the full cost of the car up front, then reclaim that money when you file your taxes.
 Likewise how much you get back is totally dependent on your income, how much tax you owe, and how big the car’s battery is.
+Here's a more detailed rundown of electric car tax credits, and where to find them.

 There’s a full list of EVs and plug-in hybrids that qualify for the grant, and you can see that the majority of electric cars on the list are eligible for the full $7,500.
 The majority of Hybrids, which have smaller batteries, are eligible for significantly less — as low as $2,500 in the case of the Plug-in Prius.